autistic-symposium/autistic-cypherpunk-toolkit/README.md

 *"Fungible goods are equivalent and interchangeable, like Ether, fiat currencies, and voting rights.
 Non-fungible goods are unique and distinct, like deeds of ownership, or collectibles."*

+### Monetization

+*"Protocols such as NFTfi and Rocket allow NFTs to be used as collateral for peer-to-peer loans, enabling holders to treat their digital collectibles like any other asset to be monetized."*

 ----

 # Developing on ERC721